 Which food should I feed my pet during the diet trial?

 As an alternative to cooking, some commercial diets have been specially formulated with uncommon protein and carbohydrate sources.
-Since similar major ingredients found in commercial foods are the most common causes of food allergies, feeding a diet based on novel protein or carbohydrate sources (e.g., an exotic diet like fish and potato, venison and green pea, duck and potato or kangaroo and oat) or hydrolyzed protein should be an adequate choice for most pets.
+Since similar major ingredients found in commercial foods are the most common causes of food allergies, feeding a diet based on novel protein (e.g., an exotic diet like fish and potato, venison and duck and potato or kangaroo and oat) or hydrolyzed protein should be an adequate choice for most pets.
 Feeding a hypoallergenic diet in which the protein has been pre-digested into units too small to induce an immune response can produce the same results.
 We typically recommend Science Diet z/d Ultra, Royal Canin HP or Science Diet d/d and have seen many pets show improvement.